graphprotocol/contracts/packages/issuance/contracts/allocate/IssuanceAllocator.md

 - Failed notifications cause the entire transaction to revert
 - Use `forceTargetNoChangeNotificationBlock()` to skip notification for broken targets before removing them
 - Notifications cannot be skipped (the `evenIfDistributionPending` parameter only affects distribution requirements)
-- Failed notifications cause the entire transaction to revert
-- Use `forceNoChangeNotificationBlock()` to skip notification for malfunctioning targets before removing them
-- Notifications cannot be skipped (the `force` parameter only affects distribution requirements)
 - Manual notification is available for gas limit recovery via `notifyTarget()`

 ## Gas Limit Recovery